luckyeven/object_detection_with_raspberrypi/README.md

 2.
 ## Documentation
 * numPy.py: Conversion between image and array.
+* capture_pi.py: Capture 1 image with pi camera.
+script " for i in {1..10}; do python capture_pi.py; done " to capture 10 images.
 ## Collection Data
 These datas are needed to train the program.
 ### Dataset Collection Checklist